-'''

-virtual bool texture (ustring filename, TextureOpt & options, float s, float t, float
+virtual bool texture (ustring filename, TextureOpt & options, float s, float t, float dsdx, float dtdx, float dsdy, float dtdy, int nchannels, float result, float dresultds = nullptr, float dresultdt = nullptr) = 0

-'''

 Perform a filtered 2D texture lookup on a position centered at 2D coordinates (s, t) from the texture identified by filename, and using relevant texture options.
 The nchannels parameter determines the number of channels to retrieve (e.g., 1 for a single value, 3 for an RGB triple, etc.).
-The filtered results will be stored in result [0..nchannels-1].
+The filtered results will be stored in result[0..nchannels-1].

 We assume that this lookup will be part of an image that has pixel coordinates x and y.
 By knowing how s and t change from pixel to pixel in the final image, we can properly filter or antialias the texture lookups.
-This information is given via derivatives dsdx and dtdx that define the change in s and t per unit of t, and t and t and t and t and t and t are unit of t.
+This information is given via derivatives dsdx and dtdx that define the change in s and t per unit of x, and dsdy and dtdy that define the change in s and t per unit of y.
 If it is impossible to know the derivatives, you may pass 0 for them, but in that case you will not receive an antialiased texture lookup.